Los Angeles Criminal Defense Lawyer: Carrying a Concealed Weapon

 If you are found with a concealed firearm, such as a handgun, you could be looking at jail time, a hefty fine and probation.
 Even if the firearm doesn’t work, you could still be found guilty of violating state law.

 The prosecution will be looking to prove a couple of things in your case to ensure you pay for your alleged crime.
 First, they will try to prove that you had a weapon, whether it was in your control or in your vehicle.
 Second, they will attempt to show that you concealed this weapon in some way.
 If they are successful, you will be convicted of a crime and will have to pay the consequences.

 You should know that you can fight back.
 Just because you have been accused of breaking the law, doesn’t mean you actually did.
 It is your right to defend yourself and to hire an experienced Los Angeles criminal defense lawyer to help you.

 Get Advice About Your Case

-Robert Ernenwein has many years of experiencing defending people who have been accused of crimes.
-He is a former prosecutor who know how to keep his clients out of jail and free of criminal records.
+At The Law Offices of Robert Ernenwein, PC., we have many years of experiencing defending people who have been accused of crimes.
+We are former prosecutors who know how to keep our clients out of jail and free of criminal records.